 The objective of the game is to fearlessly strike forth to claim gold coins and then take them back out of the treacherous valley:

-You have discovered an ancient chart to a lost valley.
+You have discovered an ancient chart of a lost valley.
 It shows that once the valley was occupied by a fierce tribe of natives who had collected a vast wealth of treasure and used vicious dinosaurs to help protect it.

 No humans inhabit the valley now and the chart shows that the ‘treasure’ is still hidden in a temple at the top of the valley but the dinosaurs are still there!